All you need to know about exam – C1 Advanced (CAE)

 Get your writing checked, track your progress online.Sample papers, online practice tests & tips.

-What are the benefits of the CAE?
+What are the benefits of the CAE exam?

 - More than 9,000 educational institutions, businesses and government departments around the world accept C1 Advanced as proof of high-level achievement in learning English